Breaking News | FG designates Ebonyi as Export Processing Zone

 He appealed to the Federal Government to expedite actions on the project for the benefit of the people.

-READ ALSO: Police brutality: Govt. should come to my aid, so that I can walk again, stray bullet victim pleads

-“We hope that the project when completed will stimulate the economy of the state and generate employment for our youths,” Umahi said.
+“We hope that the project when completed will stimulate the economy of the state and generate employments for our youths,” Umahi said.

 He added that the authority was committed to creating an enabling environment for export, manufacturing and other commercial activities to thrive.